Pressure

 MEDIUM

-Students often: Watch out - it's tempting to skip add atmospheric pressure when asked for the total pressure at a depth in a fluid.
+Students often: forget to add atmospheric pressure when asked for the TOTAL pressure at a depth in a fluid.